XiaoMi/themis/readme.md

 | Read/s      | 15513    | 14590            | 0.94               |
 | Write/s     | 31003     | 7232            | 0.23               |

-We evaluate the performance of themis under similar cicumstances with percolator's test and give the relative drop compared to HBase.
+We evaluate the performance of themis under similar test conditions with percolator's and give the relative drop compared to HBase.

 Evaluation of themisGet.
-Load 10g data into HBase firstly and then test themisGet:
+Load 10g data into HBase before testing themisGet by reading loaded rows:

 | Client Thread | GetCount | Themis AvgLatency(us) | HBase AvgLatency(us) | Relative |
 |-------------  |--------- |-----------------------|----------------------|----------|